Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 How often will the content change?

-Content that changes annually (regulations, product features, onboarding specifics) should be built with maintenance in mind: shorter modules, minimal custom video, structured templates that make updates straightforward.
-Content that's stable (foundational skills, conceptual training) can justify heavier production because it'll pay back over years.
+Plan the build for how often the content will change.
+Material that turns over annually (regulations, product features, onboarding specifics) should be built with maintenance in mind: shorter modules, minimal custom video, structured templates that make updates straightforward.
+For stable foundational content, heavier production is justified because the investment pays back over years.

 What does "done" look like?